 If the agent detects an anomaly, the agent reports it to you so you can repair the coordination point.
-You may have to perform an online coordinator point replacement procedure if the problem is isolated to the keys registered.
+You may have to perform an online coordinator point replacement procedure if the problem is isolated to the keys registered or you can repair the coordination points automatically (if some keys are missing on one or more coordination points) by configuring the ActionOnCoordPointFault attribute.
+For more information on using the attribute, refer to the Attributes section.